nathants/mcptools/README.md

 ```
 add_operation(a:int, b:int)
      Adds a and b

+count_files(dir:str, [include:str[]])
+     Counts files in a directory with optional filters
 ```

 This new format clearly shows what parameters each tool accepts, making it easier to understand how to use them.
+Arrays are denoted with `[]` suffix (e.g., `str[]`), and type names are shortened for better readability.

 #### How It Works